benchristelcom/benchristelcom.github.io/src/posts/escape-plan/index.md

 # Escape Plan

 How do you break the cycle of tech addiction?
 It's a long row to hoe, but it can be done.

 I'm about eight years into this journey (counting from when I deleted my Facebook account in 2018).
 Here's a rough map based on how it's gone for me.
-I divide the path into eight "stages".
+I divide the path into six "stages".

 ## Stage I. Personality Security

 A self is a dangerous thing to lose.

+We all know, deep down, how to be happy.
+The principles are not difficult.
+Every religion and every kindergarten teacher preaches them, to the point that they are clichés.
+The Golden Rule.
+Be yourself.
+Touch grass.
+Call your mom.
+We *know* what we *should* do.
+But we don't do it.
+Why?

+My theory: it's a combination of several things:

+- Manipulation by advertisers, propagandists, influencers, demagogues, and peer pressure.
+This is the "foot in the door" that gets the problem started.
+- Habit.
+Once we are used to doing something, we're likely to continue doing it without really thinking about it.
+- Our mistaken belief in a persistent self, and the illusion that this self is fully in control of our minds and behaviors.
+Our egositical desire to preserve this illusion leads to our *intentionally* pursuing wrongheaded desires.
+The train of thought is basically "I chose to do this last time, so I must be the kind of person who does this, therefore I'll do it again."

+Stage I of the path is about stopping the "foot in the door", guarding your ego against manipulators.

-"Personality Security" is my overarching term for the set of practices that one can use for self-defense against advertisers, propagandists, influencers, and other manipulators of the ego.
+"Personality Security" is my overarching term for the set of practices that one can use for self-defense against manipulators of the ego.
 Entire businesses with billions of dollars at their command exist solely for the purpose of getting you to do things that are not in your best interest.
 You have to fight them.

 ### Technical practices for Stage I